 The Ohio Library Council offers a wide range of educational opportunities for its members.
-The OLC issues a “Call for Programs” when planning most of these events and accepts submissions from individuals from both inside and outside the library community.
-Individuals interested in submitting program ideas for OLC educational events should contact Lori Hensley, OLC Director of Education and Events, at (614) 410-8092, ext.107, or send an email to firstname.lastname@example.org.
+The OLC issues a “Call for Programs” when planning most of these events and accepts submissions from vendors as long as the programs are educational rather than promotional.
+Vendors interested in submitting program ideas for OLC educational events should contact Lori Hensley, OLC Director of Education and Events, at (614) 410-8092, ext.107, or send an email to email@example.com.

 Overview of OLC Educational Events